1arjunarora/hikingapp/README.md

-**Plant Disease Template** <br> <br> [Application](https://share.streamlit.io/iveksl2/streamlit_apps/visual_ai_drag_and_drop_app/visual_ai_drag_and_drop_app.py)
+**Bay Area Hiking Trail Predictions** <br> <br> [Application](https://share.streamlit.io/iveksl2/streamlit_apps/visual_ai_drag_and_drop_app/visual_ai_drag_and_drop_app.py)

-Drag and drop and score images in native format to score Visual AI models.
-The user does not have to convert them into base64.
-This can show the value of outputs from the VisualAI model and be helpful when presented to an audience member who would not want to code to score the model.
-Steffen used this in a POV to where users could understand how the outputs fit within their workflow.

-This is based off of an application built by Steffen Roecker
+Make hiking trail predictions from sample scenic images and text descriptions (and help your friends and family select an appropriate hike this weekend!).
+Users do not have to convert text, images or selections into any format.
+The app takes care of missing data, feature engineering, and making predictions aspect.
+Enjoy!!

+Why -

+Developed by Arjun Arora